 Traditional advertising consists of paid media that delivers company-specific, promotional messages to large audiences.
 Think about the commercials we’re so grateful we can now fast-forward through.

 Outbound marketing is similar to advertising in that it pushes products, services and messages on consumers.
 Major drawbacks include its hefty price tag, considerable time investment and potential annoyance to consumers.
 The classic example is cold calling: If anyone says they enjoy cold calling, or receiving them, they’re definitely lying.

 The good news is that the cold call tactic is an aspect of traditional marketing that doesn’t fit into the inbound model.
-Instead, inbound marketing pulls customers to your company through high-quality, informative content.
+Instead, inbound pulls customers to your company through high-quality, informative content.

 Rather than fighting for attention, inbound marketing attracts consumers with content that addresses their needs and interests.
 That creates more of a meaningful relationship with potential buyers, as they’re appreciative of something that’s useful rather than salesy.

 While the technique is different, the overarching goals of inbound marketing are similar to those of traditional and outbound marketing efforts.
-The difference is that inbound marketing works to build customer loyalty along the way, which leads to happier consumers and longer-lasting results.
+The difference is that inbound works to build customer loyalty along the way, which leads to happier consumers and longer-lasting results.

 Understanding the inbound methodology

-Inbound marketing stands out from the crowd because it aims to earn customer awareness and loyalty rather than force it.
-To do that, inbound marketing utilizes the tactics and tools you already know so well, including brand awareness, lead generation, content creation, social media, email marketing, SEO, influencer outreach, strategy and analysis.
+Inbound stands out from the crowd because it aims to earn customer awareness and loyalty rather than force it.
+To do that, inbound utilizes the tactics and tools you already know so well, including brand awareness, lead generation, content creation, social media, email marketing, SEO, influencer outreach, strategy and analysis.